2018 United States House of Representatives elections in Washington: Results

+By county

 District 9

 The 9th congressional district encompasses a long, somewhat narrow area in western Washington through the densely populated central Puget Sound region, from Tacoma in the south to Bellevue in the north.
-The district has a PVI of D+21.
-The incumbent is Democrat Adam Smith, who has represented the district since 1997.
+The district had a PVI of D+21.
+The incumbent was Democrat Adam Smith, who had represented the district since 1997.
 He was re-elected with 73% of the vote in 2016.
 The 9th was the only district in Washington to have Democrats win both spots in the blanket primary, with 48% of the vote going to the Adam Smith, the incumbent, 27% going to Sarah Smith, a progressive challenger, and 25% going to Doug Blaser, the sole Republican candidate.
 Incumbent Adam Smith won the general election soundly, receiving 68% of the vote.